arp242/rogue-clone/README.md

   this was needed to add numpad support.

-- Rename `ROGUEOPTS` to `ROGUE_CLONE_OPTS`; this way it won't conflict with other variations of rogue.
+- Rename `ROGUEOPTS` to `ROGUE_CLONE_OPTS`; this way it won't conflict with other rogue variants.

 - Store name in savegame.

-- name=* selects a random name.
+- name=* selects a random name from a built-in list.

 - Add `lowhealth` option to make health stand out if it's low.